dotnet/docfx/docs/designs/credential.md

 We can also put other required headers here. e.g. Azure Blob requires the `x-ms-blob-type` header when `PUT` a resource.

 ### Auto Renew
-Sometimes the credential could be expired during DocFx building.
+Sometimes the credential could be expired during DocFX building.
 The credential handler acts as HTTP request middleware intercepts the failed HTTP response with 401 code and auto renew the credentials with max 3 retries.